When it comes to ultraviolet light, UVB rays get a lot of the spotlight as they're the cause of melanoma. But what about UVA rays?

 - Loss of skin tone

-Rolling back the clock may not be possible, but it is easy to slow its progress.
+Rolling back the clock may not be possible, but it is easy to slow down the aging process with proper sun care.
 Following good sun protection practices can keep you looking younger regardless of how many years may pass.

 Catch Some Shade